silasburger/react-redux-coding-challenge-walmartlabs/README.md

 ```

 ### Running tests:
-I tested interactions with the ExpandableItem and DiscountForm components.
+I tested interactions for the ExpandableItem and DiscountForm components.

 1. Run `npm test`
 ```bash